The plan can be flexible, but the commitment must be firm for college students.

 Know when to fold ’em Pay attention if your teen struggles freshman year, especially if it continues into the second semester.
 An engineering major who can’t pass calculus or the nursing student who fails biology both semesters needs to consider a new program of study, which could be in a similar but less demanding field.
 Talking with an academic adviser or professor about options can help.

 Factor in study abroad Studying or interning in a foreign country is a great experience for college students.
 But this opportunity requires managing your on-campus class schedule carefully because study abroad usually comes with more limited course options.
 If not handled correctly, a semester abroad can mean an extra semester on campus.
 Taking advantage of a summer program abroad might make more sense for students with less flexibility in their major.

 Complete the degree Remember, today employers hire people with degrees in-hand.
 Having some college doesn’t cut it anymore.
-Earning that degree in a timely fashion will help your student go out into the world and start living his life sooner and hopefully with less debt hanging over him.
+Earning that degree in a timely fashion will help your student go out into the world and start living their life sooner and hopefully with less debt hanging over them.